2nafish117/godot-verlet-rope/README.md

 It is a port to Godot 4.0+ of [the fast implementation of verlet-integration-based rope physics](https://github.com/2nafish117/godot-verlet-rope), similar to the one seen in Half-Life 2.

-The port didn't change much on the functionality side: added the possibility to enable ropes at the start of the game (to avoid having ropes enabled in the editor all the time) and partially changed simulation rate implementation.
+The port didn't change much on the functionality side: added the possibility to enable ropes at the start of the game (to avoid having ropes enabled in the editor all the time), partially changed simulation rate implementation, added support for correct ropes duplication (`ctrl` + `d`).
 All other changes involve rebasing to the Godot 4 API and heavy refactoring.
 The code should now be much more readable and adhere to C# guidelines, so feel free to read/modify it.

 That's it, enjoy cool ropes! <sub>(C) 2023 Timofey Ivanov / tshmofen</sub>